Los Angeles in ‘dangerous phase’ as virus cases surge

 That move came two days after California Gov. Gavin Newsom shut bars and indoor dining statewide, and ordered closures of hair salons, gyms, malls and other indoor businesses in Los Angeles and other counties experiencing the most significant surge of virus cases.
 In Los Angeles, Mayor Eric Garcetti warned authorities were “on the verge” of resorting to shutting down all but essential businesses.

-Statewide there were 11,126 new confirmed cases of the virus on Wednesday and 140 deaths, the second-highest one-day totals.
+Statewide figures reported Wednesday confirmed 11,126 additional cases of the virus on Tuesday and 140 deaths, the second-highest one-day totals.
 Los Angeles County, home to a quarter of the state’s population, reported 2,758 more confirmed cases and 44 deaths.
 The county’s overall death total is just under 4,000 — well over half California’s total of about 7,200.

 Los Angeles County Public Health Director Barbara Ferrer said further restrictions are “on the table” if trend lines continue to show that hospitals could become overwhelmed.

-Note: This story has been corrected to show there were 11,126 additional cases of the virus on Tuesday, not Wednesday.